nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 ```

 The new version of `countWordOccurrences` simply performs `flatMap` on the result of
-`fetchUrl` over `parseHtmlToDOM` and `countKeywordOccurrencesInDOM` and finally
+`fetchUrl` over `parseHtmlToDOM` and `countKeywordOccurrencesInDOM` and
 maps the result to a pair of URL and count, resulting in `Future[(String, Int)]`.

-The last step is necessary to transform a `List` of `Future[(String, Int)]`
+The call to `Future.sequence` is necessary to transform the `List` of `Future[(String, Int)]`
 into a `Future` of `List[(String, Int)]`.

 This code appears much cleaner than the callback example.
 However, it is
 important to note that each function in the above example is defined to take
-exact output of the preceding function.
+exactly output of the preceding function.
 We may not be so lucky with real-world
 APIs and we may need to process output before passing it to the next function.
 So, it is easy to imagine that real-world code could become much more complicated
-with added processing steps.
-It may even feel like we are simply trading the
+by additional processing steps.
+It may even feel like we are simply trading
 callback hell for map/filter/reduce hell.

 Finally, reactive code composed with higher-order functions is often not purely
 functional—it typically involves side effects through network or file system
-IO<sup>[3]</sup>.
+IO[^3].

 So, is there an even better way to write asynchronous code?

-##Macros to the Rescue: Async/Await
+##Macros to the rescue: async/await

 The [Scala Async](https://github.com/scala/async) library provides `async` and `await`
 macros inspired by the similar constructs originally introduced by C#.
+The macros make it possible to write efficient asynchronous code in a direct style, very similar to how the synchronous code was written in the first example.

+The basic approach is to wrap each block of asynchronous code within an async block
+and each computation resulting in a future within an await block.
 The
-macros make it possible to write efficient asynchronous code in direct style,
-very similar to how synchronous code is written in the first example.

-The basic approach is to wrap each block of asynchronous code within an `async` block
-and each computation resulting in a `Future` within an `await` block.
-The
-computation within an `await` block will be "suspended" until the corresponding
+computation within an await block will be "suspended" until the corresponding
-`Future` is completed, but in a non-blocking fashion and without any performance
+future is completed, but in a non-blocking fashion and without any performance
 penalties.

 ```scala